libxkbcommon 1.13.0

 Parameters

-eventsThe event iterator to free.
+eventsThe event collection to free.
 If it is NULL, this function does nothing.

 Since